 It sets you up to win

-Like we talked about at the start of this guide, it’s human nature to overestimate what we can get done in a day, even when we know we’re likely to overestimate.
-That’s why productivity systems often end up making us feel like we’re constantly behind and failing to keep up.
-When we feel bad we’re more likely avoid what’s making us feel bad in favor of things that boost our mood in the moment (i.e. procrastination).
+As we discussed at the start of this guide, it’s human nature to overestimate what we can get done in a day, even when we know we’re likely to overestimate.
+That’s why productivity systems often make us feel like we’re constantly behind and failing to keep up.
+When we feel bad, we’re more likely to avoid what’s making us feel bad in favor of things that boost our mood in the moment (i.e., procrastination).

 In contrast, Eat The Frog forces you to focus on less, even when you know you can do more.
 Any day that you eat your frog is a good day.
 Furthermore, following the method means you’ll be making progress on something meaningful on a daily basis.
-Studies have shown that that kind of progress is a key motivator and predictor of happiness and engagement at work, and can lead to a virtuous cycle of getting things done.
-We feel good when we follow through on the things we intended to do which in turn makes it easier to continue doing them.
+Studies have shown that that kind of progress is a key motivator and predictor of happiness and engagement at work and can lead to a virtuous cycle of getting things done.
+We feel good when we follow through on the things we intend to do, which, in turn, makes it easier to continue doing them.
 When you experience a win first thing in the morning, you’re more likely to build momentum and good vibes to carry you through the rest of your workday.

 It takes full advantage of your best work hours